 Response diversion headers

-These headers control response diversion functionality:
+These headers control response diversion:

-| Header Key | Description | Example Values |
+| Header Key | Description |

 divert-response-to-connection |

-Target connection ID for response diversion | "target-connection-id", "target-connection-id" |
+Target connection ID for response diversion |

 divert-expected-response-types |

-Response types to divert (comma-separated) | "response", "error", "nack" |
+Response types to divert (comma-separated: response, error, nack) |

 diverted-response-from-connection |

-Source connection of diverted response (automatically set) | "source-connection-id" |
+Source connection of the diverted response (set automatically) |

 {